jwodder/versioningit/README.rst

   basic VCS information and separate template strings for distanced vs. dirty vs. distanced-and-dirty repository states

-- Can optionally write the final version to a file for loading at runtime
+- Can optionally write the final version and other details to a file for loading at runtime

-- Provides custom setuptools commands for inserting the final version into a source file at build time
+- Provides custom setuptools commands for inserting the final version and other details into a source file at build time

 - The individual methods for VCS querying, tag-to-version calculation, version bumping, version formatting, and writing the version to a file can all be